communitiesuk/prs-ombudsman-design-history/app/posts/2025-07-10-existing-triage-tools.md

 ### Key points

 - Current Usage: Very low, with analytics showing approximately 10 users per day.
 This may suggest latent demand but highlights significant discoverability issues.
 - Decommissioning: MOJ has decided to retire the tool by the end of this year or early next year.
 It is not considered within MOJ's remit, nor is there budget available for its maintenance.
+There is potential to reuse or redevelopment this service for PRS.
 - Tool Status: Though underused and undocumented, MOJ acknowledges the tool’s potential usefulness and welcomes others incorporating or building upon it.
 - Marketing & Visibility: It is unclear how (or if) the tool was marketed.
 There appears to have been little or no SEO or promotional activity in recent years.
 Further investigation is needed to confirm the platforms it was hosted on and any outreach efforts undertaken.
 - Opportunity: The tool may still hold value for users and warrants usability testing to assess its viability as part of a broader housing support offer.